 Portland hams reciprocated by putting on the second Friendship Radiosport Games

-(FRG) in their city.
+(FRG) in their city, including a two-meter ARDF session in giant Forest Park.
 Read Homing In for September 1991 and "Showdown in Portland" in the November

 1991 issue of 73 Amateur Radio Today